qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Whether you choose single or rule-based labeling type, QGIS allows using expressions to label features.

-Assuming you are using the :guilabel:`Single labels` method, click the |expression| icon near the :guilabel:`Label with` drop-down list in the |labeling| :guilabel:`Labels` tab of the properties dialog.
+Assuming you are using the :guilabel:`Single labels` method, click the
+|expression| button near the :guilabel:`Label with` drop-down list in the
+|labeling| :guilabel:`Labels` tab of the properties dialog.

 In figure_labels_expression_, you see a sample expression to label the alaska trees layer with tree type and area, based on the field 'VEGDESC', some